Canonical repeating card reference

 Family & Generational Dynamics

-The seeker may also be carrying the specific pattern of a significant ongoing family conflict, one that has been maintained for years or decades through mutual deployment of swords, in which the terms of the battle have become so established that neither party can remember clearly what the genuine original injury was or what resolution would even look like.
+The seeker may also be carrying a long-running family conflict, one kept alive for years or decades through the same repeated exchange of swords, until the terms of the fight are all that remain and neither side can clearly recall what the original injury was or what a resolution would even look like.

 Health & Energy

-This is not a reason to avoid necessary conflict.
-It is a reason to be honest about how much of the seeker’s conflict is genuinely necessary.
-The battles fought for genuine reasons, at genuine moments, produce a different energetic quality than the battles fought from habit, from protection, or from the accumulated momentum of a pattern that has not been examined.
-The body knows the difference even when the mind does not.
+This is not an argument for avoiding necessary conflict.
+It is a case for being honest about how much of the seeker’s conflict is actually necessary.
+A fight taken up for a real reason, at the right moment, leaves the body in a different state than one taken up from habit, from self-protection, or from momentum that has never been questioned.
+The body tends to know the difference before the mind catches up.

 Advanced Interpretive Sections